constzz/Animated-Voice-Blob/README.md

 Instead of random values and time, this can be synced with the audio level.
 For example, for the user’s audio messages (like Telegram did) or playing video/audio content.

-# Colour picker
+# Color picker
-The project also has a custom colour picker, which changes the colour of our blobs and the tint of the screen elements.
+The project also has a custom color picker, which changes the color of our blobs and the tint of the screen elements.

 ![](https://cdn-images-1.medium.com/max/1200/1*8y3G5MS9VKEH_DoptO0vsA.png)
 ## Sample View controller